 “Line-caught salmon, nothing less than the best!!!
 Grilled it plain, seemed like it just came out of the Sea.” –Barbara, Bainbridge Island, WA

 When working with premium-quality seafood, use minimal seasonings.
 Let the fish’s natural flavors stand out.
+Aim for medium-rare to medium (between 125 F and 140 F if you have an instant-read thermometer).
+Don’t overcook.
+The fish should be cooked until it is almost opaque throughout but still moist.
 We offer these basic tips to help you get started.

-What is different about cooking fish versus other meats is that it cooks faster than other meats.
-Salmon, in particular, can dry out quickly and its character is lost if too dry.
+What is different about cooking fish versus other meats is that fish cooks faster than other meats.
+All fish can dry out quickly and its delicious moist flavor is lost if too dry.

 Remember: Fish continues to cook after removed from the heat source.

-We recommend not cooking our sashimi-grade albacore tuna and serving raw as sashimi or poke.
+Sashimi: We recommend NOT cooking our sashimi-grade albacore tuna and serving the tuna raw as sashimi or poke.
 You can also sear on each side for 2 minutes or less.
 When serving sashimi, cut to desired thickness while still partially frozen.

-Slow Oven Roasting Seafood Tips: Slow roast larger pieces like our king salmon fillets (sides) and coho salmon fillets (sides).
+Slow Oven Roasting Seafood Tips: Some find that slow roasting salmon is a foolproof method.
+It makes sense to slow roast larger pieces like our coho salmon fillets (sides).
 Preheat oven to 250 F. Place seasoned fish in roasting dish on center rack for 20 minutes.
-Look for it to easily flake.
-And pull from the oven.
-The nice thing about slow roasting is that it is more forgiving and won’t cook as much after removing.
+Look for it to be opaque throughout.
+And then pull the fillet from the oven.
+The nice thing about slow roasting is that slow roasting is more forgiving and won’t cook as much after removing.

-Poaching Seafood Tips: Poaching salmon, particularly coho salmon, is a popular option.
+Poaching Seafood Tips: Poaching salmon, particularly our coho salmon portions or keta salmon portions, is a popular option.
 In a large, deep, straight-sided skillet or heavy pot, heat enough water to just cover the salmon.
-You can also use broth or a combination of vegetables like carrots, celery, onion, lemon, a splash of wine, and several pinches of salt (there are many other options for flavoring).
+You can also use broth or a combination of vegetables like carrots, celery, onion, lemon, a splash of white wine, and several pinches of salt (there are many other options for flavoring).
 Bring the water or broth combination to a boil.
-Add salmon seasoned with salt and gently lower into pot.
-Reduce to a simmer, cover, and cook 5-8 minutes.
-The key is to cook the salmon just under boiling, a very slow simmer.
+Add salmon portions seasoned with salt and gently lower into pot.
+Reduce to a simmer, cover, and cook 5-8 minutes. *The key is to cook the salmon just under boiling, a very slow simmer.
 The salmon is done when opaque throughout.
 Use spatula to remove.